s-shemmee/Python-101/2-Python-Data-Structure.md

 *Python has tuple assignment feature which enables you to assign more than one variable at a time.*

 - Packing and Unpacking of Tuples
-  -In packing, we place value into a new tuple while in unpacking we extract those values back into variables.
+  - In packing, we place value into a new tuple while in unpacking we extract those values back into variables.
 - A comparison operator in Python can work with tuples.
 - Using tuples as keys in dictionaries
   - Tuples are hashable, and list are not